cddesja/epsy8266/README.md

 ### Announcements
 * Instructions for the final project are now posted.
+* Computer Lab 4 is now posted and is due on 3/14.
+Please remember to submit via Canvas.
 * Computer Lab 3 is now posted and is due on 2/28.
 Please remember to submit via Canvas.